-Holly has an undergraduate degree in environmental studies (forest conservation) and a diploma in forestry, and has worked in the forestry industry in British Columbia and Alberta as a tree planter, forestry technician, surveyor and forest fire lookout.
-Holly planned to pursue post-graduate studies in forest policy and conservation; however, upon being exposed to the Grassy Narrows First Nation blockade while living in Northern Ontario, she decided to pursue a law degree and focus on conflicts that arise relating to Aboriginal peoples’ land.
+Holly has an undergraduate degree in environmental studies, a diploma in forestry, and worked in the forestry industry in British Columbia and Alberta as a tree planter, forestry technician, surveyor and forest fire lookout.
+She planned to pursue postgraduate studies in forest policy and conservation; however, upon being exposed to the Grassy Narrows First Nation blockade while living in Northern Ontario, she decided to pursue a law degree and focus on conflicts that relate to Indigenous peoples’ land.

 Selected Presentations & Publications